JuneSoftware/DDMathParser/README.markdown

 ### Registering Functions

 Registering new functions is easy.
-You just need a block, a name, and the number of arguments the function accepts.
-So for example:
+You just need an object and a method.
+For example:

-    DDMathFunction function = ^ DDExpression* (NSArray * args, NSDictionary * variables, DDMathEvaluator * evaluator) {
+    - (DDExpression *) multiplyBy42:(NSArray *)args variables:(NSDictionary *)variables evaluator:(DDMathEvaluator *)evaluator {
       NSNumber * n = [[args objectAtIndex:0] evaluateWithSubstitutions:variables evaluator:evaluator];
       NSNumber * result = [NSNumber numberWithDouble:[n doubleValue] * 42.0f];
       return [DDExpression numberExpressionWithNumber:result];
     };

+    //elsewhere
-    [[DDMathEvaluator sharedMathEvaluator] registerFunction:function forName:@"multiplyBy42"];
+    [[DDMathEvaluator sharedMathEvaluator] registerTarget:anObject action:@selector(multiplyBy42:variables:evaluator:) asFunction:@"multiplyBy42"];

     NSLog(@"%@", [[DDMathEvaluator sharedMathEvaluator] evaluateString:@"multiplyBy42(3)" withSubstitutions:nil]);  //logs "126"

 You can also unregister added functions.
 You cannot unregister built-in functions, nor can they be overridden.
+The evaluator retains the target.

 Function names must begin with a letter, and can contain letters and digits.
 Functions are case-insensitive.  (`mUlTiPlYbY42` is the same as `multiplyby42`)